Allows standardization and management of economic assumptions across an organization.

 Making a change to a company model will most likely impact multiple projects/scenarios/users.

-Company Level ELTs can reference the Standard Headers and Company Level Custom Headers.
+Company Level ELTs can reference Standard Headers and Company Level Custom Headers

 Headers not referenceable: Chosen ID, INPT ID, Aries ID, API14, etc.